 The idea of a paperless office has been around for nearly a decade.
 Organisations are now making moves towards offices with no Desktop or local server applications: a cloud office.

-The necessity of cloud migration is matched by its complexity.
+The necessity of cloud migration is matched by its complexity, and there are a range of cloud migration challenges.
 Here are five technical challenges you will need to overcome when effecting your migration.

 Examples of cloud migration often assume an organisation has zero cloud-based applications prior to the migration or a single, monolithic legacy application.
 This is rarely the case.

 Far more likely is a fragmented software landscape of many technologies of varying degrees of importance, replaceability, and isolation.
 Far more likely is a software landscape which is a mix of cloud and non-cloud technologies.

 Before you can migrate your technology to the cloud, you will need to gain a thorough understanding of your existing software landscape (starting with the above variables).
 Essential activities in a software audit include:

 - mapping your business processes and identifying pain points therein;